Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/TROUBLESHOOTING.md

 ## Handle Event Hubs exceptions

 All Event Hubs exceptions are wrapped in an [AmqpException][AmqpException].
-They often have an underlying AMQP error code which specifies whether an error is retryable or non-retryable.
-For retryable errors (ie. "amqp:connection:forced" or "amqp:link:detach-forced"), the client libraries will recover from these errors based on the [_retry options_][AmqpRetryOptions] set when instantiating the client.
+They often have an underlying AMQP error code which specifies whether an error is retryable or not.
+For retryable errors (ie. "amqp:connection:forced" or "amqp:link:detach-forced"), the client libraries will attempt to recover from these errors based on the [_retry options_][AmqpRetryOptions] specified when instantiating the client.
 To configure retry options, follow the sample [Publish events to specific partition][PublishEventsToSpecificPartition].
 If the error is non-retryable, there is some configuration issue that the customer needs to resolve.

 The recommended way to solve the specific exception the AMQP exception represents is to follow the [Event Hubs Messaging Exceptions][event_hubs_messaging_exceptions] guidance.